akkanben/pokeJSON/README.md

 The PokeJSON CLI Tool makes use of the [](https://pokeapi.co/) API.
 Queries can be made for Pokemon by name and are displayed in the console as well as saved to a local .json file.
 There is an option to append a given .json file to build up a list of PokeJSON objects.

 Check releases for the latest version.
-Or build the project with using Gradle: `./gradlew build` and then look in the `app/build/distributions/` folder.
+Or build the project with using Gradle 7.5.1: `./gradlew build` and then look in the `app/build/distributions/` folder.

 ## Example Usage: